bigfix/developer.bigfix.com/site/pages/action-script/guide/static_download.md

-As a consequence of prefetch processing, the Client notifies the nearest Relay the need for downloads by requesting a URL ending in &lt;actionid>/0, which in turn triggers the Relay to download all the items corresponding to that specified action.
+As a consequence of prefetch processing, the Client notifies the nearest Relay of the need for downloads by requesting a URL ending in &lt;actionid>/0, which in turn triggers the Relay to download all the items corresponding to that specified action.
 When they are ready, the Relay pings the clients back with the action ID.
-All the BigFix Clients running that action will then collect the files by asking for them one at a time as &lt;actionid>/1, &lt;actionid>/2, etc.
+All the BigFix Clients running that action will then collect the files by asking for them one at a time as &lt;actionid>/1, &lt;actionid>/2, and so on.

 However, because the download information is represented by literal expressions, only those URLs already known when the action is authored can be represented.